jziolkowski/tdm/README.md

 ![image.png](../assets/image.png)

+# Discord Server

+Join the TDM's Official Discord Server at https://discord.gg/eAhVDXM

+# 0.2 development version

+All users are recommended to use the development branch of TDM before the release of 0.2

 # Features

  - autodetection of devices following the default topic template for Tasmota (%prefix%/%topic%/) and for HomeAssistant Auto Discovery protocol (%topic%/%prefix%/)